 The Women’s Center serves the entire Divinity School community through a focus on the special needs and contributions of women in ministry in and to the church and society.
 The office is a resource center for the whole community, in addition to a support and action center for women in particular.
 Throughout the school year, the Women’s Center hosts a weekly pub group to discuss gender-related topics, a weekly men’s group, and regular lectures, workshops, and brown bag lunches with women in leadership.

-AXE of the Apostles is the improvisational comedy troupe of Duke Divinity School, making the schooll laugh since 2008.
+AXE of the Apostles is the improvisational comedy troupe of Duke Divinity School, making the school laugh since 2008.
 It is made up of performers of all levels of experience who meet weekly to rehearse and have fun together.
-The troupe performs at Divinity School “Live at the Lampstand” talent showcases, other Divinity School events, and have been known to show up at undergraduate residence halls at the request of graduate residents.
+The troupe performs at Divinity School “Live at the Lampstand” talent showcase and other Divinity School events.
 AXE of the Apostles seeks to be an affirming, welcoming community celebrating God’s gifts of laughter, humor, and creativity open to all interested students.
-Please contact email@example.com for rehearsal information.
+Please contact firstname.lastname@example.org for rehearsal information.

 Broadway Revue is an annual Duke Divinity School production of popular Broadway musicals featuring music and dancing, produced by Divinity students, and performed by Divinity students, faculty, and staff.
 This is a major fundraiser that provides financial support for selected community service organizations.
-Contact the Office of the Chaplain at (919) 660-3539 for current student leadership.
+Contact email@example.com for more information.

 Community Suppers are monthly suppers sponsored by the Office of Student Life.
 Students, faculty and staff are invited to set aside their work to celebrate what we have in common-- our faith in Jesus Christ-- as we break bread and rejoice in our common journey.
 Contact the Office of Student Life (919) 660-3548 for more information.